finbourne/lusid-sdk-csharp-preview/sdk/docs/CustomEntityDefinitionsApi.md

 <a name="getdefinition"></a>
 # **GetDefinition**
-> CustomEntityDefinition GetDefinition (string customEntityId, DateTimeOffset? asAt = null)
+> CustomEntityDefinition GetDefinition (string entityType, DateTimeOffset? asAt = null)

 [EXPERIMENTAL] Get CustomEntityDefinition

-Retrieve a CustomEntityDefinition by a specific Id at a point in AsAt time
+Retrieve a CustomEntityDefinition by a specific EntityType at a point in AsAt time

 ### Example
 ```csharp